Woman with back pain from spinal arthritis

 How Mr Gordan Grahovac Can Help

-As a Consultant Neurosurgeon & Complex Spinal Surgeon, Mr Grahovac specialises in diagnosing and treating spondylosis (arthritis of the spine) using the latest medical, non-surgical, and minimally invasive techniques.
+As a Consultant Neurosurgeon & Complex Spinal Surgeon in London, Mr Grahovac specialises in diagnosing and treating spondylosis (arthritis of the spine) using the latest medical, non-surgical, and minimally invasive techniques.
 His goal is to reduce pain, restore function, and prevent further spinal deterioration.

 To accurately diagnose spondylosis, Mr Grahovac will conduct: